confluentinc/examples/ccloud/docs/beginner-cloud.rst

       ccloud service-account delete 104349

 #.
-Complete the following steps to delete all the Kafka topics:
+Complete the following steps to delete all the |ak| topics:

    a.
 Delete ``demo-topic-1``: